flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 # Reported Known Issues

 <link rel="stylesheet" href="/stylesheets/toc-tables.css">
-!!! error  "STOP - Read this First"
+!!! danger  "STOP - Read this First"

     Please try and remove all other mods/liveries from the community folder and test our add-on again.
 This will help rule out conflicts.